nadim365/EECS3221_Porject_CPU/README.md

 3. You need to submit one zip file, `project2.zip` that includes the starter code (even if it was not modified), Makefile and any source files that were added.
 Do not submit object (*.o) files or compiled executables.

-**Note:** [here is a quick tutorial on makefile](http://www.cs.colby.edu/maxwell/courses/tutorials/maketutor/), in case you are not familiar.
+**Note 1:** [here is a quick tutorial on makefile](http://www.cs.colby.edu/maxwell/courses/tutorials/maketutor/), in case you are not familiar.

-## Evaluation
-TAs will evaluate your projects on Department's servers.
+**Note 2**: TAs will evaluate your projects on Department's servers.
 However, you need to modify the server that you plan to implement/test your project.
 The how-to tutorial for this purpose is available in the course's eClass.

+## Evaluation
 Correct implementation of each algorithm will get 4 marks which make a total of 20 points for project 2.
 The 4 marks for each algorithm is broken down as follow:
 1. Correct output (the order and values): 2.5 points